Brightcove: Internet TV partnerships

 In December 2005, Brightcove partnered with Reuters to create a program to syndicate customized news video players.

-In 2006, Brightcove completed Internet TV partnership deals with a number of large media companies including The New York Times Company (NYTimes.com and About.com), Discovery Communications (Discovery Channel, Travel Channel), and Sony BMG among others.
+In 2006, Brightcove completed Internet TV partnership deals with a number of large media companies including, The New York Times (NYTimes.com and About.com), Discovery Communications (Discovery Channel, Travel Channel), and Sony BMG.

-In 2007, Brightcove capitalized on a trend of magazine and newspaper publishers expanding into online video by signing deals with print media companies including Time Inc., TV Guide, and Washingtonpost.Newsweek Interactive.
+In 2007, Brightcove capitalized on a trend of magazine and newspaper publishers expanding into online video by signing deals with print media companies, including Time Inc., TV Guide, and Washingtonpost.Newsweek Interactive.

-Since then, a number of television and cable media companies have begun to use Brightcove as an alternate, non-exclusive distribution channel for their video content.
+A number of television and cable media companies, such as Fox Entertainment Group, use Brightcove as an alternate, non-exclusive distribution channel for their video content.